shopware5/devdocs/source/labs/3d-product-visualization/index.md

 The *"Diameter Bottom"* property lets you define the width of the cylinder at the bottom of the element.

 The property *"Tesselation"* is another interesting property of the cylinder.
 It defines how many sides should be created on the *Y*-axis.
-A lower value creates a hexagonal cyclinder instead of a round one.
+A lower value creates a hexagonal cylinder instead of a round one.

 The property *"Height Subdivs"* defines the resolution of the cylinder model.
 This property is mainly to optimize the performance and don't need to be changed by you in almost any case.